drunomics/contentpool-client/README.md

 * check status report.
 If there is an connection issues with the contentpool or replication errors it will be reported there.
+* to clear the flood history on the contentpool when you have authentication troubles; e.g. run the query `DELETE FROM flood;`.
-* check the recent log messages (watchdog) for errors.
+* check the recent log messages (watchdog) for replication errors.

 ## Development